aafarokh/aafarokh.github.io/_pages/projects.md

 permalink: /projects/
 ---

-I have two main stream lines of projects that are "theories, modeling and simulations" and "data analysis".
+I work on different lines of research that can be categorized in two: modeling and data analysis.
+They, in turn, have different applications from basic understanding of the nervous system and underlying mechanisms, and on the other hand, biomedical applications and emerging therapies for neurodegenerative diseases.

 ### 1) Computational Modelling of thalamo-cortical microcircuits for human movement